John B. Totushek: Military career

-In VF-41 Totushek worked in the maintenance and operations divisions and qualified as a Landing Signals Officer (LSO).
+In VF-41 Totushek worked in the maintenance and operations divisions and qualified as a landing signals officer (LSO).
 With the squadron he made two Mediterranean cruises in 1970 and 1971.
-Between cruises he proposed to Janet Lynne Benda and they were married December 19, 1970.
-In August 1971 he received orders to VF-101, the Replacement Air Group (the training squadron for pilots qualifying in the F4), as the LSO Phase Head.
+Between cruises he proposed to Janet Lynne Benda, and they were married December 19, 1970.
+In August 1971 he received orders to VF-101, the Replacement Air Group (the training squadron for pilots qualifying in the F4), as the LSO Phase head.
 In this role he trained aircrews in carrier landing techniques and introduced the new replacement crews to night carrier landings.
 He also created and taught the Phase One LSO School at NAS Oceana.

 Totushek decided to resign his regular commission and became a reserve officer, serving in several reserve squadrons.
 In 1975, he joined VC-12 flying a four different A4 Skyhawk models.
-In 1965, he became the Commanding Officer of the squadron.
-Upon completion of his command tour, he served in a number of reserve units at NAS Norfolk, Virginia, including a role as Executive Assistant to the Commander US Commander Naval Air Forces Atlantic, Commanding Officer of Commander Naval Forces Eastern Atlantic and Chief of Staff of the newly formed Logistics Task Force Atlantic.
+In 1965, he became the commanding officer of the squadron.
+Upon completion of his command tour, he served in a number of reserve units at NAS Norfolk, Virginia, including a role as executive assistant to the commander US Commander Naval Air Forces Atlantic, commanding officer of Commander Naval Forces Eastern Atlantic and chief of staff of the newly formed Logistics Task Force Atlantic.
 In 1993, he was selected to flag rank as a rear admiral (lower half).
-His flag billets included: Chief of Staff US Naval Forces Atlantic, Commander Logistics Task Force Atlantic, Deputy Air Warfare Division Director on the Chief of Naval Operations (CNO) staff and Commander Reserve Readiness Region Eight headquartered at NAS Jacksonville, Florida.
+His flag billets included: Chief of Staff US Naval Forces Atlantic, commander Logistics Task Force Atlantic, deputy air warfare division director on the Chief of Naval Operations (CNO) staff and commander Reserve Readiness Region Eight headquartered at NAS Jacksonville, Florida.
 In 1996 he was promoted to rear admiral.
-The following year he was recalled to active duty and reported to the CNO Staff as the Director of Environmental Protection, Safety and Occupational Health in Washington, DC.
-In early 1998 he reported to the Chief of Naval Reserve as Deputy and in October of that hear became the tenth Chief of Naval Reserve, Commander of the Naval Reserve Force and Director of Naval Reserve.
+The following year he was recalled to active duty and reported to the CNO Staff as the director of environmental protection, safety and occupational health in Washington, D.C.
+In early 1998 he reported to the chief of Naval Reserve as deputy and in October of that hear became the tenth chief of Naval Reserve, commander of the Naval Reserve Force and director of Naval Reserve.
 In 2002, he was promoted to vice admiral.

 Totushek retired from the navy in November 2003.
 During his career, he amassed in excess of 3000 hours of flight time and 300 carrier landings.
 Totushek was awarded the Navy Distinguished Service Medal, Legion of Merit (2 awards), Meritorious Service Medal (3 awards), Navy and Marine Corps Commendation Medal, National Defense Service Medal, Global War on Terrorism Service Medal, Navy Armed Forces Reserve Medal with Silver Hourglass device.